dentarg/auth0-blog/_posts/2017-05-12-horizontal-scaling-jsf-applications-with-spring-session.markdown

 ## Scaling JSF with Spring Session

 To see Spring Session in action, we are going to run two dockerized instances of a specific JSF application—i.e. we are going to use [Docker](https://www.docker.com/) to host our application instances.
-Each dockerized instance will run on a different port: instance number one will run on port 8081; and instance number two will run on port 8082.
+Each dockerized instance will run on a different port: instance *number one* will run on port `8081`; and instance *number two* will run on port `8082`.

 The JSF application in this repository is not configured with Spring Session.
-After building the application and running it on Docker, we are going to make the adjustments needed to tie these two instances with Spring Session.
-To seamlessly integrate these instances together, making them look as a single application, we are going to use a dockerized NGINX instance configured as a load balancer.
+After building the application and running it on Docker, we are going to make the adjustments needed to tie these two instances together with Spring Session.
+To seamlessly integrate these instances, making them look as a single application, we are going to use a dockerized NGINX instance configured as a load balancer.

 To summarize, we are going to: